Tropical Traditions Coconut Oil My Secret Ingredient for Fast Food From Scratch

 Right now there is a special on Tropical Traditions Gold Label Virgin Coconut Oil.
 This is a great time to try this amazing product.
-As an added bonus, if you sign up as a first time customer of Tropical Traditions, you will receive a free book on Virgin Coconut Oil, when your order is shipped.
+As a bonus, if you sign up as a first-time customer of Tropical Traditions, you will receive a free book on Virgin Coconut Oil, when your order is shipped.

 Virgin Coconut Oil, Gold Label, 2-jar pack – 2 quarts – BUY 1 GET 1 FREE!

-As an added bonus Tropical Traditions is kindly allowing me to give away a 1 quart jar of Gold Label Virgin Coconut Oil.
+As a bonus, Tropical Traditions is kindly allowing me to give away a 1-quart jar of Gold Label Virgin Coconut Oil.
 Don’t miss my next post where I’ll give you more details.
 Subscribe to my RSS feed if you haven’t already, so you won’t miss the opportunity to enter the draw.

 My draw for one quart of Tropical Traditions Gold Label Virgin Coconut Oil.